The deadline for the next open call is midnight on 31st May 2021

 False belief propagation in latent social groups

-Dr Tatiana Lau (primary supervisor), Ryan McKay (secondary)
+Dr Tatiana Lau (primary supervisor), Prof. Ryan McKay (secondary)

 Social groups are a fundamental part of our lives.
 They can serve as a source of social influence; for example, knowing that one’s political party supports a particular law increases one’s support for that law.
 Previous work has suggested that social influence may be better understood as propagating via latent (or hidden) groups that we infer from the world, rather than through direct neighbours (e.g., friends or family).
 Do these latent groups also help uphold and maintain false beliefs and misinformation?
 Through a series of experimental studies and computational modelling, we will investigate how we can leverage social groups to exacerbate and attenuate people’s beliefs.